SchniedersLab/lab-info/ComputeResources.md

   * argon-itf-ca37-30
 4. 1 Node with 4 Titan V GPUs and 40 Intel Cores (Good Single and Double Precision GPU Performance)
   * argon-itf-ca38-39
-5. 5 Nodes with 2 Nvidia P100 GPUs and 56 Cores (10 Total GPUs) (Good Single and Double Precision GPU Performance)
-  * argon-lc-g11-35
-  * argon-lc-g11-36
-  * argon-lc-g11-37
-  * argon-lc-g11-38
-  * argon-lc-h21-40

-## Schnieders Lab managed "IVRVOLTA" Queue

-1. 4 nodes with 1 Titan V GPU each and 64 GB of memory
-  * argon-lc-f14-27
-  * argon-lc-f14-28
-  * argon-lc-f14-29
-  * argon-lc-f14-30

-This data was retrieved on Sept 10, 2024 using a command suggested by Glenn Johnson: qstat -s r -F -q $(qselect -q MS)
+This data was retrieved on Jan 19, 2025 using a command suggested by Glenn Johnson: qstat -s r -F -q $(qselect -q MS)